DhavalDalal/fraud-checker-service/README.md

 fraud and reduce chargebacks.

 ### Device Identification
-Device identification analyses the computer rather than the person who is visiting your website.
+Device identification analyses the computer/device rather than the person who is visiting your website.
 It profiles the operating system, internet connection and browser to gauge if the online transaction has to be approved, flagged or declined.
 All devices (phones,